1893–94 Oregon Agricultural Aggies football team: November 17: at Oregon State Normal School

-Following another OSNS touchdown to make the score 30-22, Captain Brady Burnett scored an astounding sixth touchdown for the Aggies to cap the scoring at 36-22, with his score coming at the 34 minute mark of the second half.
+Following another OSNS touchdown to make the score 30-22, Captain Brady Burnett scored a sixth touchdown for the Aggies to cap the scoring at 36-22, with his score coming at the 34 minute mark of the second half.
+This final TD made an astounding 13 for Burnett in two games — a school performance unlikely to ever be equaled.

 Following the game the two teams shared a meal at the OSNS dining hall.

+Such was the view from Corvallis.
+Twenty-five miles north, some saw the gridiron contest between the Normals and the Agrics quite differently.

+"Owing to the training the OAC boys had received, they seemed to think that anything that would help to win a foot ball game was fair, and they showed by their actions, that, if they could not win the game by fair playing, they would win it some other way," the reporter from the weekly West Side opined.
+The partisan observer found much to criticize about the Aggies' playing tactics, including the use of "slugging, throttling, kicking, tripping, jumping on a man when he is down, and all other unfair means that could be devised."
+Moreover, "to make matters worse the umpire...could not see any of the unfair plays..."

+The crowd became unruly by halftime over perceived unfair treatment being meted out to the home team, the local newspaperman declared, adding that "had the Normal boys failed in controlling their tempers, there might have been serious trouble."
+The Agrics may have won the touchdown parade by three scores, but "had the game lasted fifteen minutes longer, with Professor Powell of Forest Grove as umpire, the OSNS boys would have won the game," the writer bitterly declared.

-Game 3: vs. Oregon State Normal School
+December 15: vs. Oregon State Normal School

-Four weeks after their resounding victory at Monmouth, Oregon Agricultural College and Oregon State Normal School met in Corvallis for a rematch.
+Four weeks after their resounding victory at Monmouth, the farmers of OAC and the teachers of Oregon State Normal School met in Corvallis for a rematch.
 The game, poorly documented in the local press, was won 28-0 by the home team Aggies.

 The game would be the last of Fall term at the college, with OAC finishing at the top of the "Oregon League" standings with a record of 3-0.
 Pacific University, the other Oregon school playing football in 1893, hit the break with a record of 2-0, while Monmouth closed at 0-4.
 The Albany program was wrecked by their initial disaster in Corvallis, tapping out of further action at the break with a record of 0-1.

+New Year's Ball

+Community spirit was high for the new OAC football team and they were guests of honor at the Corvallis opera house on New Year's Eve.
+Rosebrook's orchestra provided the music to dance to for the community of 1,500 people.
+The event was said to be "well attended" and "proved a success in every respect."